irrealis/ICR/README.md

-# r-programming
+# irutil
-Odds and ends for R programming
+Odds and ends for R